hypercore-one/znn_walletapi_csharp/README.md

 ## Documentation

-Visit the [online API documentation](https://walletapi.hypercore.one) for a full overview of the API.
+To explore the endpoints without setting up your own Wallet API, you can visit the [online Wallet API](https://walletapi.hypercore.one).
+You can call the endpoints via the web interface in your browser by clicking Try it out.

-An user account is required to use the [online API](https://walletapi.hypercore.one/swagger) directly.
-Contact us if you want to try it out.
+> Note: to access protected API routes, an user account is required.
+Please contact us if you want to try it out.

-To consult the local API documentation, open a browser and navigate to `https://localhost:443/swagger` after the API is installed, configured and running.
+When the API is installed, configured and running, an user-friendly Swagger UI is available at `https://localhost:443/swagger/`.

 ## Installation on Linux